INFORMATION REQUIRED

 Wrongful death laws vary greatly by state.
 If you lost a loved one to an accident resulting from negligence or recklessness of another individual or company, contact us for a free case evaluation.
 Our attorneys work tirelessly to uncover evidence and investigate accidents to help the victim’s family receive justice.
 Nothing will ever replace your loved one, but our experienced lawyers will work to seek compensation for your family’s long-term stability, so you can begin the healing process.

 Choosing a Las Vegas Wrongful death attorney at Claggett & Sykes to represent your family will guarantee you receive the best professional help around.
 Our skilled attorneys are responsible for securing millions of dollars for victims in personal injury and wrongful death cases.
 Nevada law does not have a cap on allowed damages for wrongful death suits, involving all cases except medical malpractice.

 The attorneys with our firm understand the intricacies of filing wrongful death claims and will ensure your case is properly represented in trial or settlement.
-Contact us as soon as possible so the best team can represent you.
+Contact our attorneys as soon as possible so the best team can represent you.
 We will help your family begin the healing process and compassionately provide the legal representation you deserve.

 Unfortunately, thousands of circumstances can lead to wrongful death suits.
 When a person, business, or other entity is negligent or responsible for a victim’s death, we can file wrongful death charges.
 If you are unsure about fault or negligence involving the death of your loved one, contact us immediately for a thorough case review.
 We can help ensure your family’s financial security in the years to come.